RenameMe1/HttPet/README.md

 - Use `make install` for installing `uv` and other project dependencies.
 - After above instruction fill to generated `.env` file
-- Read `app.controllers.env` for more information about dotEnvFile
+- Read `app.services.env` for more information about dotEnvFile

 ## Run project